 Orbea variegata (L.) Haw.

 Carrion Cactus, Carrion Flower, Starfish Cactus, Star Flower, Starfish Plant, Toad Cactus, Toad Plant

 Stapelia atrata, Stapelia ciliolulata, Stapelia clypeata, Stapelia hanburyana, Stapelia planiflora, Stapelia rugosa, Stapelia variegata

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Water sparingly, allowing the soil to dry out between waterings and feed the plants during the active growing seasons.
 Keep almost dry in the winter, but water sparingly occasionally to prevent wrinkling.
 As this plant comes from a winter rainfall area, it should be given a rest period with reduced watering during the summer months.

 Soil should be well-drained and rich in organic matter.
 It prefers a well-drained, sandy medium consisting of equal parts of washed river sand, potting soil, and topsoil.

-Try to emulate its natural habitat, placing it so that it is protected from the sun during the hottest part of the day.
-This plant prefers early morning or late afternoon sun.
+Try to emulate its natural habitat, placing it to protect it from the sun during the hottest part of the day.
+This plant prefers the early morning or late afternoon sun.
 When grown as an ornamental plant in temperate zones, it requires protection, as it does not tolerate freezing temperatures.

 This species is native to South Africa (Cape Province).